mfel-it/knowledgebase/tests/git.md

 ---
 ### Questions with Answers
-Absolutely!
 Let's break down some essential Git concepts with questions and answers focused on cloning, initializing, and understanding their purpose.

 **Cloning**
 * **Q: What does it mean to "clone" a Git repository?**